ZigaoWang/how-to-find-projects-worth-building/README.md

 - Visually impressive or surprising
 - Solves a real problem (doesn't have to be daily life)

+## Common Mistakes (Learn from My Pain)

+**Building for "everyone"** - If your target user is "anyone who uses a computer," you're screwed.
+Get specific.

+**Solving problems you don't have** - Building a dog-walking app when you don't have a dog is a recipe for failure.

+**Feature creep before launch** - "Just one more feature" has killed more projects than bad ideas.
+Ship the smallest thing first.

+**Ignoring the boring stuff** - Authentication, payments, hosting.
+The cool part is 20% of the work.

+**Building in isolation** - Spending 6 months coding without talking to anyone, then wondering why nobody uses it.

+## Quick Evaluation Scorecard

+Rate your idea 1-5 on each:
+- Personal excitement level
+- Technical feasibility
+- Market need (real, not imagined)
+- Your ability to reach users
+- Competitive advantage

+If you score below 15 total, probably skip it.

+## When to Kill an Idea

+**Kill it if:**
+- You've been working on it for months but can't explain it simply
+- You keep adding features instead of getting users
+- You're the only person excited about it
+- The problem was harder than you thought and you've lost interest
+- You built it but don't use it yourself

+**Don't kill it because:**
+- Someone else is doing something similar (execution matters more)
+- It's "been done before" (usually it hasn't been done well)
+- Your friends don't get it (they might not be your users)

 ## Final Reality Check

 If you're trying to squeeze an idea out of your brain, stop.
 The best ideas come when you're not looking for them.
 Keep a notes app open and write down random thoughts.
 The projects that stick in your head for weeks are usually worth building.